 Essay writing is not a discipline.
 It is a skill that needs to be mastered.
 Whatever level you are in, if you keep writing, again and again, it will not help you make the cut.
 In order to achieve a high score, you need to spend more time analyzing your mistakes and working on them.

 A Linking word can be a blessing or a curse, depending on how you use it.
-While it is a wonderful tool to add coherence in your writing, it can ruin your entire essay if you overuse it.
+While it is a wonderful tool to add coherence to your writing, it can ruin your entire essay if you overuse it.
 Do not use connectives, where several short sentences can work.

 The length of a sentence does not justify your command over a language.
 In fact, long sentences sound unnecessarily wordy and complicated.
 You can use complex sentences to express your ideas but do not turn them into an endless line of gibberish!

-Improving your performance in IELTS writing requires full dedication.
+Improving your performance in the IELTS writing test requires full dedication.
 The best way is to get a personal trainer who can assess your progress and give regular feedback.
-Have strategies, understand the examiner’s expectation and go ahead!